HMCS Haida: Operations along the French coast

 On 10 January 1944, she was reassigned to the 10th Destroyer Flotilla at Plymouth and took part in the Operation Tunnel and Operation Hostile sweeps in the Bay of Biscay and along the French coast of the English Channel.
 The 10th Flotilla, with the cruisers Black Prince and Bellona, formed Force 26.
 By April, Haida had sailed on nineteen of the Operation Tunnel/Hostile missions.

 During the night of 25/26 April, Haida, with Black Prince and the destroyers Ashanti, Athabaskan, and Huron engaged the German 4th Torpedo Boat Flotilla comprising the German Elbing-class torpedo boats T29, T24 and T27.
-Despite the German designation as 'torpedo boat', the Elbings were essentially on a par with mid-sized Allied destroyers having just slightly smaller armament.
-T27 was hit early and retired to Morlaix while Haida sank T29 and T24 was damaged before making St. Malo.
+Despite the German designation as 'torpedo boat', the Elbings were essentially on a par with mid-sized Allied destroyers, having just slightly smaller armament.
+T27 was hit early and retired to Morlaix, Haida sank T29, and T24 was damaged before making St. Malo.

 On the night of 28/29 April T24 and T27 attempted to move from St. Malo to Brest and encountered the destroyers Athabaskan and Haida off St. Brieux, which were performing a covering sweep as part of Operation Hostile.
 Athabaskan was torpedoed and sunk in the engagement.
 T24 is credited with the sinking the ship.
-Haida ran T27 aground and set the vessel afire with shelling.
-The torpedo boat was later destroyed by MTB 673.
-Of the Athabaskan's crew 128 were lost, 44 survivors were recovered by Haida and 83 survivors became prisoners of war of the Germans and were brought to France.
+Haida ran T27 aground and set the vessel afire with shelling, to be later destroyed by MTB 673.
+Of the Athabaskan's crew 128 were lost, 44 survivors were recovered by Haida, and 83 survivors became prisoners of war of the Germans in France.

 Haida continued the Operation Hostile sorties in company of sister ship Huron during the weeks leading up to Operation Overlord.
 The 10th Destroyer Flotilla were part of the covering force for surface attacks at the western entrance of the English Channel during the invasion of Normandy.
 On 8–9 June, Haida was part of Task Force 26 which engaged the German 8th Destroyer Flotilla, comprising Z32, Z24, ZH1 and T24 northwest of the Île de Bas.
 Haida and Huron combined to sink Z32 in the Battle of Ushant.
-Following the fall of Cherbourg, the German E-boats were transferred to Le Havre, freeing up the 10th Flotilla.
-The flotilla was then given the dual role of covering Allied motor torpedo boat flotillas and search and sink missions against German shipping along the French coast.
+Following the fall of Cherbourg to the Allies, the German E-boats were transferred to Le Havre, freeing up the 10th Flotilla.
+The flotilla was then given the dual role of covering Allied motor torpedo boat flotillas, and search and sink missions against German shipping along the French coast.